P. O. Box 1142

 P.O.
 Box 1142 was a secret American military intelligence facility that operated during World War II.
 The American Military Intelligence Service had two special wings, known as MIS-X and MIS-Y.

-The MIS-X program focused upon the escape and evasion activities of Prisoners of War (POWs) held by the United States in Europe.
+The MIS-X program focused upon assisting the escape and evasion activities of American Prisoners of War (POWs) held by the Germans in Europe.

-MIS-Y's core duty was to interview the POWs.
+MIS-Y's core duty was to interview German POWs.
 They were known by their codename, the mailing address "P.O.
 Box 1142."
 Many of the interrogators were Jewish immigrants who had fled Germany as children.
 These men were chosen due to their understanding of the German language and culture as well as their personal interest in defeating the Nazis.

 Notable prisoners housed at the facility included rocket scientist Wernher von Braun, spymaster Reinhard Gehlen, and Heinz Schlicke, inventor of infrared detection.

-German U-boat commander Werner Henke was also a prisoner but was fatally shot when he tried to escape by climbing the fence.
+German U-boat commander Werner Henke was also a prisoner, but was fatally shot when he tried to escape by climbing the fence.

 P.O.
 Box 1142 was started in 1942 based in Fort Hunt, Virginia, formerly part of George Washington's farmlands.
 German scientists, submariners and soldiers were questioned.
 P.O.
 Box 1142 obtained valuable intelligence from German POWs and also communicated with Allied POWs overseas.
-The camp was in violation of the Geneva Convention because the Red Cross was not notified of the transfer or location of the prisoners, but according to the surviving wardens, torture was not used.
+The camp was in violation of the Geneva Conventions because the Red Cross was not notified of the transfer or location of the prisoners, but according to the surviving wardens, torture was not used.

 The work done at Fort Hunt contributed to the Allied victory of World War II.
 It also led to advances in scientific technology and military intelligence that directly influenced the Cold War.
-In 1946 the 100 barracks, ringed by barbed wire and watch towers, was bulldozed, and the existence revealed to public only on the early 2000s, when the National Park Service uncovered parts of the fort's history.
+In 1946 the 100 barracks, ringed by barbed wire and watch towers, were bulldozed, and the existence revealed to the public only in the early 2000s, when the National Park Service uncovered parts of the fort's history.
 In October 2007, a group of the former intelligence workers gathered for the first time since the war's conclusion, and a flagpole and plaque recognizing their contributions were dedicated on the original grounds.